Bedtime Anxiety in Children: Why Nighttime Is the Hardest

 Physical clinginess

 Grabbing your shirt, wrapping arms around your neck, arching away from the crib.
-These are not manipulative behaviors—they are a toddler's only way of communicating “I do not feel safe right now.”
+This is not manipulation—it is the only way your toddler can say “I do not feel safe right now.”

 What helps at this age: Keep the routine extremely short and predictable (15 to 20 minutes).
 Use a transitional object—a stuffed animal or blanket that smells like you.
 Consider a dim nightlight with warm tones.
 Most importantly, respond to distress with calm presence rather than frustration.
 Your toddler's nervous system is borrowing from yours, and your steadiness teaches them that nighttime is safe.